-Assessment Policy: Assessment is ongoing throughout the year, both in class (through conversation, essays, class participation, etc.) and by means of homework.
+Assessment Policy: Assessment is ongoing throughout the year, both in class (through conversation, drama, essays etc) and by means of homework.
 End of term exams will be given.
-Progression into the mainstream group depends on the individual's attitude throughout the year, their progress and their final grade.
+However, the final grade will be obtained by means of an external examination: IGCSE English as a Second Language (ESL).
+The students will sit a mock exam in January, and will sit the externally assessed exam in the school at the end of May or start of June.
+Students should receive their grades for their IGCSE ESL in mid-August along with any other IGCSE exams taken.
+Progression into the mainstream class will depend on the individual's attitude throughout the year, their progress and their final grade.

-Homework: Homework is given two to three times per week and students are expected to spend approximately 35 minutes on it.
+Homework: Homework is given once per week and students are expected to spend approximately one hour on it.